Failed Total Knee Replacements

 If a full knee replacement is indicated, preplanning the placement of the knee components is crucial.
 We do this with 3D computerized technology.
 Based on cat scan (CT) models of the patient’s knee, using the MAKO robotic arm, precise cuts can be made—sparing much of the bone.
 These cuts are so accurate that unique metal implants with bony ingrowth undersurfaces can be tightly fit.
 The patient’s own bone grows into the implant, eliminating the need for cement.
 There is excellent data suggesting the kneecap itself can be left untouched, thus eliminating the complications that often arise from resurfacing it.

 We perform these uncemented robotically-guided types of knee replacement as an outpatient procedure.
 It is followed by immediate weight-bearing, and the initiation of two-hour-a-day rehabilitation and strengthening programs, beginning in our clinic the day after surgery.
-It usually takes about three months of daily guided exercise and manual therapy to achieve a full recovery with return to sports.
+It usually takes about three months of daily guided exercise and manual therapy to achieve a full recovery with a return to sports.
 Since there is no cement, we do not limit our patients’ sporting activities.
 In fact, we encourage them to do as much as they reasonably can to strengthen muscles and bone through active exercise.

 While problems can arise with any surgery, the advances in total knee procedures can avoid the most common causes of failure.
 We want you to use your joints for as long as you live and to live like you will live forever.